AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 ## Configure the Load file activity {#load-configuration}

 The **Load file** activity configuration involves two steps.
 First, you need to define the expected file structure by uploading a sample file.
 Once this is done, you can specify the origin of the file whose data will be imported.
+Follow the steps below to configure the activity.

+### Configure the sample file {#sample}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_loadfile_samplefile"
+>title="Sample file"
+>abstract="Select the expected file structure by uploading a sample file."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_loadfile_formatting"
+>title="Formatting for Load File activity"
+>abstract="In the **Formatting** section, specify how the file is formatted to ensure that data is correctly imported."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_loadfile_valueremapping"
+>title="Value remapping for Load File activity"
+>abstract="Use this option to map specific values from the loaded files with new values.
+For example, if the column contains "True"/"False" values, you can add a mapping to automatically replace those values with "0"/"1" characters."

-Follow these steps to configure the activity:
+Follow these steps to configure the sample file used to define the expected file structure:

 1. Add a **Load file** activity into your workflow.